sdiehl/wiwinwlh/tutorial.md

 These days it is quite common to use cloud hosted continuous integration systems to test code from version control systems.
-There are many community contributed build script for different service providers:
+There are many community contributed build script for different service providers, including the following:

 * [Travis CI for Cabal](https://github.com/haskell-CI/haskell-ci/blob/master/.travis.yml)
 * [Travis CI for Stack](https://docs.haskellstack.org/en/stable/travis_ci/)